carbon-language/carbon-lang/flang/documentation/Semantics.md

 parse tree for the semantically correct program with each name mapped to a symbol and each expression fully analyzed.

-All user errors are detected during semantic analysis.
+All user errors are detected either prior to or during semantic analysis.
 After it completes successfully the program should compile with no error messages.
 There may still be warnings or informational messages.